qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/oilbarons.md

     - Mysterious Origins: Their connections to pre-war companies, such as Poseidon Energy, suggest a hidden history and potentially nefarious intentions.
 - **Notable Figures:**
-    - Leonard "Ironclad" Duvall: A high-ranking member of the Oil and Energy Barons, responsible for resource management and trade negotiations.
+    - Leonard Petrovich: A high-ranking member of the Oil and Energy Barons, responsible for resource management and trade negotiations.
 Ghoul who, prior to the Great War, was a high-ranking executive at Poseidon Energy.
     - Dr. Emily Wells: A scientist rumored to be working on advanced energy technologies within their ranks.
 - **Conflict:** The Oil and Energy Barons' monopoly over power sources has contributed to the energy crisis, leading to